railroadmedia/ecommerce/README.md

 Delete a shipping option if exist in the database.

+Only users with 'delete.shipping.option' ability can delete shipping option.

 Throw proper exception if the shipping option not exist in the database or a json response with status 204.

 #### Request Example